-- Does the witness have any history about them that can make the court’s question their story?
-If they have a diagnosed mental illness connected with lying or memory loss, or if they’ve been convicted of crimes, it can make the court’s question their credibility.
+- Does the witness have any bad history about them?
+If they have a history of lying or memory loss or if they’ve been convicted of crimes, it can make a Court question their credibility.

 Tips on Getting Credible Witnesses

 Here are some things to consider when looking for a witness for your car accident case.

 Ask yourself the following questions when seeking for witnesses: